Defect-Bound Excitons in Topological Materials: Results

 We attribute the complex behavior of the excitonic wave functions in the topological case to the mixed orbital character of the bands.
 Recall that the exciton wave functions Equation (\ref{eq. exciton wave function}) are constructed from the single-particle wave functions of both valence and defect states.
 In the trivial case, the conduction band does not play a role in the process.
 In contrast, in the topological case, a band inversion causes a mixing of the bands, and the single-particle defect state itself must have a non-trivial projection on both bands\cite{queiroz2024ring}.
 Therefore, although excitons are formed by Coulomb interaction between the valence band and the in-gap defect state, their formation involves states from the conduction band.
 The superposition of single-particle states in the exciton wave function (Equation (\ref{eq. exciton wave function})) then reflects this mixed orbital character.
 Changing the model parameters changes the projection of the defect state onto the two bands, since changing the bandwidth $E_{BW}$ or gap $E^{dv}_{g}$ changes the mixing between the two orbitals in the bands.
 Changing both of these quantities together but keeping their ratio ($E_{BW}/E_{g}^{dv}$) fixed does not change the relative projections of the ring state onto the two bands, however, the single-particle energies change with respect to the energy scale of the Coulomb interactions.
 This will modify the weights of the single-particle states in the BSE solutions and, in turn, change the shapes of the excitonic wave functions and their energies.
+We note that, in the topological regime, both bands possess a mixed orbital character due to the band inversion.
+Consequently, bulk excitons also inherit this mixed character.
+However, bulk excitons are superpositions of many electron-hole pairs with weights determined by the BSE coefficients, so the extent to which this mixed orbital character is manifested depends on the particular excitonic state.
+In contrast, the same mixed-orbital single-particle ring state enters every ring-state-bound exciton.
+We therefore expect the signatures of the underlying topology to be more robust and pronounced in excitons bound to the ring state.

 Lastly, we point out that the behavior of the binding energy presented in Figure \ref{fig:Binding E kink} can also be interpreted in the context of the discussion of the mixed orbital character of the bands.
 There, increasing the on-site potential from $V=2.875$ $eV$ to $V=3$ $eV$ results in an abrupt change in the shape of the strongest bound exciton.
 This change of the on-site potential causes a slight change in the ring state's energy, but also modifies its projections onto the two bands, which affects the exciton wave function.
 Such an effect is not observed for a system with a trivial gap.